eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 [<img src="./docs/quadrant.svg" width="65%" />](./docs/quadrant.svg)

 - The footprint of the OS and Java VM, around 800 MB RAM, requires to use at least 2 GB RAM.
 - The maximum number of devices depends mainly on the available RAM.
-Per PSK around 3K, for certificate based devices 5K.
+Per PSK around 3K per device, for certificate based devices 5K per device.
 - The maximum number of requests per second also depends on the available RAM and CPU for processing.
 Usually the backend slows down the processing a lot.
 Without backend, a 4x3GHz System with 16 GB RAM runs 50000 requests/s.
 With backends, that’s usually much less.
 - If S3 is used as backend, usually the write preformance of S3 limits then the number of requests/s.
 300 requests/s up to 3000 requests/s could be found.
 - The Javascript Web App is considered only for first steps, Therefore it may handle 100-200 device, it’s not expected to be used with more.

 ## General Usage

-Start the cf-s3-proxy-server-3.12.0.jar with:
+Start the cf-s3-proxy-server-3.13.0.jar with:

 ```
 Usage: S3ProxyServer [-h] [--diagnose] [--[no-]coap] [--wildcard-interface |